zarkyzaric/Terminal-v2/README.md

-## In development for version 2.1:
+## Version 2.1 in development:
-Progress of the project, you can find [here](https://github.com/users/zarkyzaric/projects/1/views/1)
+Planned new features & progress of the project can be found [here](https://github.com/users/zarkyzaric/projects/1/views/1)

 ---
 # Custom Search Functions and Commands Popup Terminal